infinet/dnsmasq/README.md

-### DNSMASQ fork for improving --ipsets and --server performance
+## DNSMASQ fork for improving --ipsets and --server performance

-## Current status
+### Current status

-The ipsets lookup has been rewritten.
-It scales pretty well even with thousands of --ipsets entries.
+The --ipsets and --server lookup has been rewritten.
+It scales well with thousands of --ipsets and --server entries.

-## In progress
+### In progress

-Still working on --server.
+Still need test and tweak.

 [Contact me](mailto: weichen302@gmail.com)